yosrahelal/paladin/architecture/programming_model.md

     - Example 1: a cash token with total conversation of value and ownership enforced via ZKP
     - Example 2: a non-fungible token with uniqueness and ownership enforced via ZKP

-There are strong reasons why both of these approaches exist - some related to efficiency/performance, and others related to fundamental restrictions of either model.
-The Paladin project embraces this, and allows these two approaches to coexist and interoperate atomically.
+There are strong reasons why both of these approaches exist - some related to efficiency/performance, and others related to fundamental characteristics of each model.
+The Paladin project embraces both approaches, and allows them coexist and interoperate atomically.

 The two approaches **can be combined** within a single smart contract, for example where simple transfers are allowed to be performed via ZKP alone, whereas onboarding/freezing trading identities, or minting, might require pre-verification.